FIWARE-TMForum/local-bae/README.md

 ### Deploy Charging Backend and Logic Proxy
-Create a file `charging-proxy/proxy.env` and set the following content, where you fill in (in case of using OAuth2 with an external Keyrock instance as IDP):
+Create a file `charging-proxy/proxy.env` and set the following content, where you fill in the configuration for (in case of using OAuth2 with an external Keyrock instance as IDP):

 * URL of the external IDP